 The HST rate in PEI is 15%, of which 10% is provincial tax and the remaining 5% is a federal tax.

-How To File Your Tax Return in PEI
+How To File Your Tax Return For Free in PEI

-Islanders have a variety of options for filing their tax return, including:
+Islanders have a variety of options for filing their tax returns, including:

 Paper Tax Filing: If you had filed your taxes using a paper return in previous years, CRA will send you a paper tax package sometime in February.